Merry Andrew (film): Songs

 The film's soundtrack was released on compact disc by DRG on July 11, 2006.

 Release

 The film had its premiere in Singapore in the week of February 20, 1958.
 It was the first Hollywood premiere of a major film in southeast Asia.
+It opened at Radio City Music Hall in New York City on March 20, 1958.

 Box office

-According to MGM records the film earned $1,180,000 in the US and Canada and $2,350,000 elsewhere, recording a loss of $837,000.
+The film grossed $145,000 in its opening week at the Music Hall.
+It grossed $155,000 the following week when it was shown together with the Hall's Easter stageshow.

-Another account says the film earned $1.35 million in the US and Canada.
+According to MGM records the film earned theatrical rentals of $1,180,000 in the US and Canada and $2,350,000 elsewhere, recording a loss of $837,000.

 Critical reception

 Bosley Crowther of The New York Times called the film "what the doctor ordered to help shake the winter blues" and added, "It isn't the most original or inventive vehicle in which the invariabl [sic] cheering Mr. Kaye has come bouncing down the road.
 It is, in fact, a rather obvious and narrowly confined piece of comical contrivance for the genial performer to command...Successively, the scriptwriters and director Michael Kidd put Mr. Kaye through various fumbles...Once in a while, the star is needled into doing a pleasant song...Indeed, it would be most gratifying if there were more of this sort of thing in the show.
 However, it's ample entertainment."

 Variety wrote the film "has a happy-go-chuckley attitude and some of the smartest musical numbers in some time, set up by stand-out music and lyrics.
 Against this is the fact that the Sol C. Siegel production for Metro does not always maintain its own set of very high comedy values, nor the pace of its initial scenes...Michael Kidd, who makes his screen debut as a director with "Andrew," still has a lot to learn about comedy set-ups and this unsureness is made the more evident by the contrast of the narrative stretches with the brisk and imaginative manner in which Kidd has choreographed the musical numbers.
 Here he is on experienced ground and he shows it."